jankooovic/yolov8_mag/README.md

 0. Go to directory yolov8 - scripts are run fromyolov8 directory
 1. Use script yolov8_preprocess.py to create a dataset for training
 2. Use script yolov8_train.py to retrain the YOLOV8 model
-3. Use script yolov8_predict_evaluate.py to predict the points and evaluate model accuracy
+3. Use script yolov8_predict.py to predict the points and evaluate model accuracy
+4. Use script yolov8_evaluate.py to evaluate model accuracy

 # Installing
 pip install -r requirements.txt